PASTORS | ELDERS | MINISTRY TEAMS | DEACONDS | LEADERS | CHURCH STAFF

 Saturday, April 25, 2015 – 9AM to 1PM

-Click here for Downloadable 5-Month Registration form (pdf)
+Click here for Ignatian Full Sheet with Registration 2015 form (pdf)

 Group spiritual direction is a gathering of the Spiritual Exercises Retreat participants to assist one another in an ongoing awareness of God in all of life.
 Our intention is to assist one another in our deepening awareness of God as we journey through the Spiritual Exercises Retreat.
 Participants seek support for their responsiveness to God and agree to support others in that same responsiveness.
 Three conditions are essential to the life of the direction group.
 Members agree to:

 - commit themselves to an honest relationship with God